 70–79 - glass.

-Drawn on the packaging sign "glass - fork" means that the dishes are suitable for any dishes, including the first (hot).
-If the icon is applied to the packaging in this form, then the products can even be stored in such dishes.
+Drawn on the packaging glass and fork sign means that the dishes are suitable for any dishes, including first (hot) ones.
+If the icon is applied to the packaging in this form, then the products can even be stored in such containers.

-And here if such an icon is underlined, plastic products are not intended to come into contact with food.
+And here if such an icon is underlined, plastic products are not intended for contact with food.

 Dangerous plastic

 We often underestimate the danger it can pose to our health.
-It turns out that there is a relatively safe and dangerous plastic.
-Since we still have no way out, it is worth taking care of choosing the lesser evil.
-Some types of plastic are really dangerous.
+It turns out that there are relatively safe and dangerous plastics.
+Since we still have no choice, we should take care of the choice lesser evil.
+Some types of plastic are truly dangerous.

 Information about the material used in the manufacture of the packaging is located on its bottom in the form of a graphic symbol consisting of three arrows forming a triangle.
 In the middle of the triangle are numbers from 1 to 7, indicating the type of material from which the packaging is made.